 • A background check

-• The home is the primary residence, and the borrower accepts the responsibilities of homeownership
+• Homeowner makes the home the primary residence and accepts the responsibilities of homeownership

-• Has resources to maintain the home, including upkeep, property taxes, home insurance, utilities, etc.
+• Has resources to maintain the home, including maintenance, property taxes, home insurance, utilities, etc.

 Rebuilding Together AmeriCorps

 Rebuilding Together AmeriCorps has many local chapters.
-Each aims to serve a community through neighborhood rejuvenation and home repair projects.
+Each chapter serves its community through neighborhood rejuvenation and home repair projects.
 Check the local chapter in your area to learn how to get involved as a volunteer or recipient.

 Additional Resources For Individuals With Disabilities